 Besides being our go-to Windows WiFi signal strength meter, NetSpot is also one of the best apps to measure WiFi signal strength on Mac, making it incredibly easy to visualize, manage, troubleshoot, audit, plan, and deploy your wireless networks.

-There are two ways to check WiFi signal using NetSpot: you can collect every detail about surrounding WiFi networks using Discover Mode, or you can outline your real-life WiFi data on a map using Survey Mode.
+There are two ways to check WiFi signal using NetSpot: you can collect every detail about surrounding WiFi networks using Inspector Mode, or you can outline your real-life WiFi data on a map using Survey Mode.

-NetSpot’s Discover Mode is perfect for quickly and easily obtaining a comprehensive view of all wireless activity in your local area, which is essential when troubleshooting issues with WiFi signal interference and other problems.
+NetSpot’s Inspector Mode is perfect for quickly and easily obtaining a comprehensive view of all wireless activity in your local area, which is essential when troubleshooting issues with WiFi signal interference and other problems.

 You should now have a detailed heatmap of your local area.